Yusuke710/GPT2Cramming/README.md

 ## OPTIMISING THE DATASET
 CRAMMING mentioned that training on more frequent tokens results in faster training.
 However, we did not apply this in our experiment as the dataset is sufficiently optimised through Byte Pair Encoding(BPE).
 BPE enables the encoding of any rare words in the vocabulary with appropriate subword tokens without introducing any “unknown” tokens.
-BPE also flattens the frequent tokens and rare tokens.

 ## Model parameters
 Due to the modification of model architecture, model parameters are reduced from 120M to 109.48M.
 This largely came from switching GELU to gated linear unit(GLU) and from positional embeddings to sinusoidal positional encoder